Fuck the Facts: Backstabber Etiquette, Splits (2002–2003)

 In early 2002, following the recording of Mullet Fever, Brent Christoff was replaced by Mel Mongeon.
 While Mel had made a guest appearance on a previously recorded split, her first recording as a member of the band was a re-recording of the song "The Burning Side" for the Goreland compilation CD released by Black Hole Productions (the song was originally featured on Discoing the Dead, performed by Topon).
 Since joining the band, Mel has done most of the artwork for Fuck the Facts releases.

 The summer of 2002 saw the band expand their touring area reaching as far west as Winnipeg, and including a December tour of the Maritimes.
 The touring, along with the release of a split with Sylvester Staline, helped expand their fanbase overseas.
 The summer of 2002 also saw the release, on Mandarangan Recordings, of Escunta, the long-awaited noise follow-up to Vagina Dancer, which had actually been recorded from late 1999 to early 2000.

 Following the winter Maritime tour, Fuck the Facts recorded their next full-length album, Backstabber Etiquette.
 It was released in early 2003 on Grind It!
 Records (a sub-label of Great White North Records).
 This new release featured a matured sound that incorporated progressive death metal elements in an already expanding sound.

 After the release of Backstabber Etiquette, more touring ensued.
-This proved to be too demanding for guitarist Tim Audette, who departed in June 2003 (Audette died of MS in 2021).
+This proved to be too demanding for guitarist Tim Audette, who departed in June 2003 (Audette died of multiple sclerosis in 2021).
 The band continued as a three-piece and recorded a series of three splits with Feeble Minded (My Anorexia, 2003), Sergent Slaughter (Overseas Connection, 2004) and Subcut (Eponymous, 2004).
 While recording the material for these splits, guitarist Dave Menard joined the band and brought new inspiration; the split with Subcut would be the last recording with drummer Matt Connell, who left to join the gore metal band Exhumed.